jacobcfuller/Stickleback_Genomes_Project/bin/GATKpipe/README.md

 =====
 Python wrapper for The Genome Analysis Toolkit's Best Practices pipeline
 -----
+Author: Lucas Nell

 This pipeline was developed and tested on the newest high-performance computing cluster ("Sapelo") at the Georgia Advanced Computing Resource Center (GACRC), University of Georgia.

 - OS: 64-bit CentOS 6.5
 - Torque Resource Manager
 - Moab Workload Manager